streamdata-gallery-topics/weather/_listings/climacell/simple-weather-post-openapi.md

   /simple_weather:
     post:
       summary: Post Simple Weather
+      description: |-
-      description: "## Simple Weather Data (coming soon)\nThe \u200B```simple_weather```\u200B
+        ## Simple Weather Data (coming soon)
+        The ???```simple_weather```???
 API call provides an easy way to get weather trends from Now up to 16 days.
 The information received consists of weather changes that are significant to be mentioned.
+The information sent back per parameter:
+          * Precipitation -
-The information sent back per parameter:\n  * Precipitation -\n    * 0-6 hours - exact time precipitation starts and ends, including type and accumulation (e.g. 13:23 to 14:55, rain, 0.2 in)\n    * Hourly - hours of precipitation and accumulation (e.g. 11:00, rain, 0.1 in; 15:00, rain, 0.2 in)\n    * Daily - 16 days of weather (similar to the standalone Daily call).\n  * Temperature -\n    * 0-6 hours - realtime temperature and then
+            * 0-6 hours - exact time precipitation starts and ends, including type and accumulation (e.g. 13:23 to 14:55, rain, 0.2 in)
+            * Hourly - hours of precipitation and accumulation (e.g. 11:00, rain, 0.1 in; 15:00, rain, 0.2 in)
+            * Daily - 16 days of weather (similar to the standalone Daily call).
+          * Temperature -
-        time when temperature changes by 1 degree (e.g. 13:20, 45F; 14:20, 46F...)\n
+            * 0-6 hours - realtime temperature and then time when temperature changes by 1 degree (e.g. 13:20, 45F; 14:20, 46F...)
-        \   * Hourly - temp mean\n    * Daily - Min/Max temperature\n  * More to come..."
+            * Hourly - temp mean
+            * Daily - Min/Max temperature
+          * More to come...
       operationId: -simple-weather-data-coming-soonthe-simple-weather-api-call-provides-an-easy-way-to-get-weather-tren
       x-api-path-slug: simple-weather-post
       responses: